MStanzl/ring-ui-docs/topics/Other-Page.md

 [//]: # (title: Other Page)

 Surprise!
 This is an image!
+BLABLABLABLA

 ![Sample Image](sample_image.png)